jiabinfan/KETCHUP/README.md

 |KETCHUP(best K)|36.03|22.95|25.71|

-Performance on Qwen1.5(2024, Alibaba) series models
+KD research on the Seq2seq task is usually conducted on T5 series models(Wen et al 2023, Li et al 2024, Agarwal et al 2024).
+However, Reviewers may be curious about the performance of KETCHUP on decoder-only based models.
+Here we applied our approach on Qwen1.5(2024, Alibaba) series models to verify such curiosity.
 |       Approaches               | Xsum(ROUGE1)       |  MT EN-NL(BLEU4)     |     GSM8K(ACCURACY)      |
 |:-------------------------:|:-------------:|:---------:|:---------:|
 |Prompt Teacher**(Qwen1.5-4B)**| 38.15 |21.36 |40.71|